jcbuisson/craps-cli/README.md

 ```
 node --version
 ```
-If node is not installed of its version is < 14, you must upgrade it.
+If node is not installed or its version is < 14, you must install/upgrade it.
 On Debian-based linux:
 ```
 curl -sL https://deb.nodesource.com/setup_18.x -o nodesource_setup.sh
 sudo bash nodesource_setup.sh
 sudo apt-get install -y nodejs
 ```

-## Install craps cli
+## Install CRAPS CLI
 ```
 npm install craps-cli -g
 ```
-On Unix, it installs a `craps` command in `/usr/local/bin/` (which links to a NodeJS script in `/usr/local/lib/node_modules/craps-cli`)
+On Unix, it installs a `craps` command in `/usr/local/bin/` (which links to NodeJS script `/usr/local/lib/node_modules/craps-cli`)

 # Check a CRAPS program